 Please click this link: CQC report Feb 2016 if you would like to read either the summary or detailed report.

 We aim to provide our patients with the best quality care available.
-Our charter is a statement of what you can expect from this practice and what we feel we can expect from you.
+Our charter is a statement of what you can expect from this practice and what we feel we can expect from our patients.

 Everyone registered with the NHS in England, Wales and the Isle of Man has a unique patient identifier called NHS Number.
 Most GP practices will send you a letter containing your NHS Number when you register with them.